 Rootstock selector for fruittrees

-Rootstocks slow the vegetative growth (leaves, branches) of the fruit selections and take care of a sooner and richer harvest .
+https://www.kuiperveendam.com/news/catalogue-trees-and-plants/ First of all rootstocks slow the vegetative growth (leaves, branches) of the fruit selections.
+Rootstocks take care of a sooner and richer harvest .
 Also they offer a better resistance against certain fungal deseases .

-Dependent on the general chosen race , the soil and stem height a rootstock is selected .
+Customers choose rootstocks dependent on the general chosen race, the soil and stem height.